Dosage Form: cream

 Imiquimod Cream is packaged in single-use packets which contain sufficient cream to cover a wart area of up to 20 cm2; use of excessive amounts of cream should be avoided.

-Imiquimod Cream, 5%, is supplied in single-use packets each of which contains 250 mg of the cream, equivalent to 12.5 mg of imiquimod.
-Imiquimod Cream is supplied in a box of 24 packets each.
+Imiquimod Cream USP, 5%, is supplied in single-use packets each of which contains 250 mg of the cream, equivalent to 12.5 mg of imiquimod.
+Imiquimod Cream is supplied in boxes of 24 packets each.

 Intense local inflammatory reactions including skin weeping or erosion can occur after few applications of Imiquimod Cream and may require an interruption of dosing [see Dosage and Administration (2) and Adverse Reactions (6)].
 Imiquimod Cream has the potential to exacerbate inflammatory conditions of the skin, including chronic graft versus host disease.